systopia/de.systopia.donrec/docs/usage/creating-donation-receipts.md

   administration > communication > message templates > system workflow message.
   Some expertise in HTML is required.

 - *Time period of the receipt*: this year / last year / custom range of dates

-  "this year" renders receipts for the actual year, starting with 01.
+    - "this year" renders receipts for the actual year, starting with 01.
       January and including the actual day of receipting.

-  "last year" renders receipts for the whole of the calendary year that is the last before the actual year.
+    - "last year" renders receipts for the whole of the calendary year that is the last before the actual year.

-  "custom range of dates" behaves according to other searches using the parameter date/ range of dates.
+    - "custom range of dates" behaves according to other searches using the parameter date/ range of dates.
 As it is a custom search, the user may choose a range of dates appropriate for the task at hand.
 On the other hand, care has to be taken in order to produce meaningful results.
 Bulk receipts may be rendered over a period of several years.
 Whether this may be acceptable under your tax laws ist to be assured by the user.

   **Caution**: There is no link between the date of an official permit to receipt donations and the date of the donation.
 You may receipt donations that have been received before the date of the permit to do so.
 It is under the responsibility of the user to assure compliance to local law and rules!

-- *Minimum total (currency) necessary for rendering a receipt*:
+- *Minimum total (currency) necessary for rendering a receipt*:<br />
   There is no such threshold to be set within the extension.
 All selections of data may be performed by the search tools already provided by CiviCRM.
 For setting am minimum total, the search tool "contributors by aggregate totals" may be used.

 - *Format to be rendered*: individual pdf file(s) / csv file(s) /
-  pdf files grouped according to number of pages
+  pdf files grouped according to number of pages<br />
   The receipts may be rendered as pdf files.
 For handling a vast number of files, archives are generated.
 Under Linux, the suitable tools are provided with the most of distributions.
 Under MS Windows, the use of "7zip" is